Come Home

 • Lack of interest in former hobbies

-Barbiturate drugs are classed as sedative medications, as they chemically inhibit brain activity.
+According to the National Institute on Drug Abuse, barbiturate drugs are classed as sedative medications, as they chemically inhibit brain activity.
 The natural mechanism of this is a neurotransmitter known as gamma-aminobutyric acid—or GABA—which inhibits (or “shuts off”) certain brain activity when necessary.

 Barbiturate drugs attach themselves to the receptors for GABA, triggering the “shut off” process and inhibiting brain activity, just as the neurotransmitter would normally do.
 This allows a person to imitate GABA function and sedate themselves on demand, as needed.
-Over time, a person can build a tolerance, leading to higher doses and increased risk of addiction.³
+Over time, a person can build a tolerance, leading to higher doses and increased risk of addiction.

 When a person has been taking barbiturates for a long time, withdrawal symptoms can be incredibly severe.
 In fact, attempts to go “cold turkey” or detox without professional help can be life-threatening.

-Common symptoms of withdrawal include the following:
+Common barbiturate withdrawal symptoms include the following:

 • Nausea